World Kindness Day: Is This Really Important?

 Well, my friends, I have been there . . . yes . . . both situations!!
 I’ve had those tough classes where I felt like I was behind the cart and my students were running the show.
 I went home tired, ready to cry, and ready to quit!

 On the other hand, I’ve had those “angel classes” where the kids just gelled, they were kind, got along well, cooperated, helpful, and everything ran like clockwork.
 I was happy to do more for the kids because I was also having fun.
-I truly loved teaching everyday!!
+I truly loved teaching every day!!

 AND . . . now November is here and there is no better time than the present to focus on kindness.
-Around the globe, a special day is designated as World Kindness Day.
-A day we can celebrate by showing acts of kindness for each other and celebrating how special each person is in our lives.

-World Kindness Day: History
+Happy Kindness Day: History

-This, my friends, is one reason why I love celebrating “World Kindness Day”!
+This, my friends, is a reason why I love celebrating “World Kindness Day”!
 This day comes every year on November 13.
 Nurturing my students with lessons on this day, well, we do this all week, fits nicely into learning about thankfulness and is a great time for students to be more engaged with each other by letting peers know what their friends are doing that is kind.
-AND I follow this up with some fun in December by using a Grinch and heart display.
-So you see, the work that I started in August continues through September, sprinkles in October and another dose in November with sprinkles in December.
-Building this classroom culture isn’t a one and done lesson or week of lessons, it takes additional nurturing throughout the year.

 This post may contain affiliate links, and I may earn compensation when you click on the links at no additional cost to you.